Maryland newspaper gunman gets more than 5 life prison terms

 ANNAPOLIS, Md.
-(AP) — A man who killed five people at a newspaper in Maryland was sentenced on Tuesday to more than five life sentences without the possibility of parole.
+(NewsNation Now) — A judge has sentenced Jarrod Ramos, the man who killed five people at a Maryland newspaper, to more than five life sentences without the possibility of parole on Tuesday.

 “The impact of this case is just simply immense,” Wachs said.
 “To say that the defendant exhibited a callous and complete disregard for the sanctity of human life is simply a huge understatement.”

-Ramos, who sat in court wearing a black mask, declined to make a statement in court when asked by his attorney, Katy O’Donnell.
+Ramos, who wore a black mask in court, declined to make a statement when asked by his attorney, Katy O’Donnell.

-Also prior to the sentencing, survivors of the shooting and relatives of the five victims who died in the attack described the pain and loss they have experienced.

-Montana Winters Geimer, daughter of shooting victim Wendi Winters, testified how her mother “woke up one morning, went to work and never came back.”

 The assault was one of the worst attacks on journalists in U.S. history.